1959 Kirkuk massacre

 The 1959 Kirkuk massacre was a massacre of Iraqi Turkmen in Kirkuk, Iraq, which lasted from 14 July to 16 July 1959.
-The perpetrators were mostly Kurdish members of the Iraqi Communist Party, although many Arab members participated in the massacre as well.
+The perpetrators were mostly Kurdish members of the Iraqi Communist Party and some Arab members.
 The massacre was a major event in Iraqi Turkmen history.
 The massacre was described as an ethnically motivated attack with no association to politics.

 Background

 Kirkuk, one of the major cities of Iraq, used to have two main communities before the 1970s: the Kurds and Turkmen.
 Both of them claimed the city, however unlike the Kurds and Arabs, the Turkmen did not take part in the ethnic-nationalists struggles, although they still tried to maintain their ethnic and cultural identity.
 According to the USA Army officer and historian Peter Mansoor, the Turkmen were "caught in the crossfire between the two large groups."

 The Kurds moved to Kirkuk to avoid the harsh economy in the countryside, increasing their number in Kirkuk due to the oil industry, meanwhile the number of the Turkmen was declining.
 The demographic change was followed by the appointment of ethnic Kurds in many important posts in the city, which had historical importance to the Turkmen.
 This made them feel marginalized and outcast.

-The massacre took place exactly one year after the Iraqi coup d'etat in 1958, when Abdul-Karim Qasim became the Primer Minister of the country and declared the republic.
+The massacre took place exactly one year after the Iraqi coup d'état in 1958, when Abdul-Karim Qasim became the Primer Minister of the country and declared the republic.
 The Mosul revolt (provoked by Arab nationalists) was put down with the help of communists, Iraqi nationalists and the Kurds.
 Soon the communists became so influential that they were damaging Qasim's prestige.
+General Nadhim al-Tabaqchali, an Arab nationalist leader in the Iraqi army executed in the 1959 Mosul uprising, had exploited tensions between Kurds and Turkmen to prolong and intensify ethnic conflicts between the communities.
 The conservative and nationalist forces tried to manipulate and destabilize the leftist Qasim regime.
 The culmination of this insurgency was the Kirkuk massacre of 1959, which had begun with the attack by communists and Kurds; the two groups were allied as the former associated the Turkmen with Turkey, the West and NATO while the Kurds desired a clear Kurdish majority in Kirkuk.